⚖️ Understanding The Law the Right Way | Arrest vs Detention Explained — Chapter Eight

 It is clarification.

-If you are free to leave, you may leave.
+If you are free to leave, you may do so.

 If you are detained, the officer must justify it.